ken778/todoApplication/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Functionality overview

+**General Functionality:**

++ CRUD task
++ delete a task by cliking on an x icon
++ edit task by clicking on the task name and  pressing enter button to save
++ add new task by typing a task name and pressing enter on the keyboard
++ switch between all tasks, completed tasks  and active tasks